 For more information regarding the special syllabus content, see the local regulations issued by the Programme Board at the Department of Geosciences.

 If you are admitted to the master programme and have completed master’s level courses at academic institutions outside the University of Oslo, you may apply to have these courses recognised as part of your degree.
 Hand in the application to the student administration.

 This applies only to MSc students at the Department of Geosciences.
 Bachelor’s students should refer to the recognition pages for the bachelor programmes.

-Students at the master’s programme in Geosciences can apply to get expenses up to NOK 15,000,- for field work (amount raised from July 2018), lab work or similar activity, directly related to work with the master’s thesis, covered.
-Expenses related to equipment like compass, shovels, etc., and expenses indirectly related to work with the master thesis (conference fee and travel to conference) are not covered.
+Students at the master’s programme in Geosciences can apply to get expenses up to NOK 15,000,- for fieldwork (amount raised from July 2018), lab work or similar activity, directly related to work with the master’s thesis, covered.
+Expenses related to equipment like a compass, shovels, etc., and expenses indirectly related to work with the master thesis (conference fee and travel to a conference) are not covered.